Samhithgb/MapReduce/README.md

 - The implementation currently arleady takes care of multiple worker processes and their communication of the states to master.
 The master periodically checks for the status of the workers

+Verification :  The test cases that are run include :
+1. Word Count : Count the number of occurences of a word accross multiple files.
+2. Character Count : Compute the character count of all the words occuring across all the input files.
+3. Vowel Count : Compute the number of vowels occuring in all the words appeading across the input files